Introduction and contents

 Note that even though the funds were reserved from the buyer's credit card, they are not yet transferred to the seller.
 The transfer of funds to the seller only takes place after the order is eventually marked as completed; before that, they are being held by Stripe.

-4. Seller’s view - notification about purchase request
+4. Seller’s view - notification about a purchase request

 The seller received two notifications about the purchase request: one via email, and the other one in the marketplace interface, on the top bar.
 The inbox has a new message, which is about the buyer's purchase request we just created.
 We could get to the purchase request also via the email notification, but since we’re already at the marketplace, let’s click on the inbox icon instead.